Forex pairs and trading sessions

 These are the best currency pairs that can be traded in each of the sessions.
 USD being the strongest currency pairs can be traded during any of the 4 forex trading sessions as market participants from all countries are attentive towards this currency.

-We have discussed the forex market and currency pairs that can be traded in the market.
-We have also discussed the various trading sessions that the forex market has been divided into.
+I am sure that you now know the various currency pairs that can be traded in the different trading sessions that the forex market has been divided into.
 These sessions are not formally divided into sessions but are rather a result of the varying time zones of countries.

 There are a handful of currency pairs that are most sought after by traders and they track the developments in these currency pairs.
 You can always choose which currency pairs to trade during each trading session, but there are some currency pairs that are best traded during one trading session but do not get that much during other sessions.